prjacobson/beep/README.md

 * Sambar PCB (See [dashkeebs]((https://www.dashkeebs.com/))

 ## Acknowledgements
-Much appreciation to Dash for helping me out with the design and bringing the idea to life with a PCB!
+* Much appreciation to Dash (DashDashUnderscoreDash (--_-)) for helping me out with the design and bringing the idea to life with a PCB!
 Again, go check him out and support him: [github](https://github.com/DashDashUnderscoreDash/) or [store](https://www.dashkeebs.com/)
+* The case design and layout were both inspired by some of Cain from MechVault's work, go check him out too: [MechVault](https://mechvault.net/)